Joslyn site documents

 The redeveloped portion of the site was removed from the state Superfund list in 1999 and from the federal National Priorities List in 2002.
 However, the West Area was not included in this “partial deletion.”
 Joslyn is now preparing that western portion of the site for cleanup.

 The West Area, the westernmost portion of the site, is located between the redeveloped area and Middle Twin Lake.
 A site-wide investigation prior to redevelopment found concentrations of polychlorinated dibenzo-p-dioxins and furans (dioxins), common trace contaminants of PCP, in the area.
 With MPCA oversight, Joslyn has completed the investigation of the West Area.
 These investigations revealed levels of dioxins in soil in some parts of the West Area that are higher than the U.S. Environmental Protection Agency’s (EPA’s) recommended cleanup level and MPCA’s soil screening level.
 Joslyn installed a fence around most of the West Area as an interim action to limit exposure of trespassers to contaminated soil.

-Joslyn, with MPCA oversight, is currently evaluating remedial action alternatives, which are discussed in the Focused Feasibility Study below.
+Joslyn, with MPCA oversight, is currently evaluating remedial action alternatives:.

 Middle Twin Lake

 The mid-1980s, investigations found that contamination at the site had not adversely impacted Middle Twin Lake.
 However, after dioxins had been found in the West Area, the MPCA asked Joslyn to reevaluate the finding that the site had not adversely impacted the lake — first, through an investigation of fish tissue and second, through an investigation of sediment.